TimGrt/Ansible-Best-Practices/docs/development/git.md

 !!! success
     *pre-commit* will now run on every commit.

-You can run all hooks at any time with the following command, without commiting:
+You can run all hooks at any time with the following command, without committing:

 ```bash
 pre-commit run -a